-It is in respect of contributions receivable, member and service provider debit balances and advances from savings plan accounts recoverable by management.
+The provision matrix considers contributions receivable, member and service provider debit balances and advances on savings plan accounts to members.
 The Scheme utilises readily available economic information such as consumer price index, healthcare inflation, national credit rating and unemployment indicators as a basis for determining the future expectations of the observable data.